-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SINGAPORE DEPOSIT INSURANCE CORPORATION LIMITED For the financial year ended 31 March 2015
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SINGAPORE DEPOSIT INSURANCE CORPORATION LIMITED For the financial year ended 31 March 2016

-We have audited the accompanying financial statements of Singapore Deposit Insurance Corporation Limited (the "Company"), set out on pages 6 to 28, which comprise the balance sheet as at 31 March 2015, the statement of comprehensive income and cash flow statement for the financial year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Singapore Deposit Insurance Corporation Limited (the "Company") set out on pages 5 to 28, which comprise the balance sheet as at 31 March 2016, and the statement of comprehensive income and cash flow statement for the financial year then ended, and a summary of significant accounting policies and other explanatory information.

 Management is responsible for the preparation of financial statements that give a true and fair view in accordance with the provisions of the Singapore Companies Act, Cap.
 50 (the "Act"), the Deposit Insurance and Policy Owners' Protection Schemes Act Cap.
-77B (the "DI-PPF Act") and Singapore Financial Reporting Standards, and for devising and maintaining a system of internal accounting controls sufficient to provide a reasonable assurance that assets are safeguarded against loss from unauthorised use or disposition; and transactions are properly authorised and that they are recorded as necessary to permit the preparation of true and fair profit and loss accounts and balance sheet and to maintain accountability of assets.
+77B (the "DI-PPF Act") and Singapore Financial Reporting Standards, and for devising and maintaining a system of internal accounting controls sufficient to provide a reasonable assurance that assets are safeguarded against loss from unauthorised use or disposition; and transactions are properly authorised and that they are recorded as necessary to permit the preparation of true and fair financial statements and to maintain accountability of assets.